Higgs interference effects in top-quark pair production in the 1HSM: Structure of the NLO QCD computation

 In fact, the infrared divergence of the real correction of the type displayed in figure~\ref{fig:real-non-fact} is cancelled by non-factorisable virtual corrections such as the one displayed in figure~\ref{fig:virt-non-fact}.

 However, the computation of such non-factorisable two-loop virtual corrections is beyond today's loop technology, due to the presence of three different masses in internal propagators.
 Here we note that, in the soft limit, these virtual contributions factorise into a singular term times the interference between Higgs production at LO, with full quark mass dependence in the loops, and the continuum production of $t \bar t$ in an octet state.
 Therefore, the infrared divergent part of the non-factorisable corrections can be reliably obtained by computing all non-factorisable virtual corrections in the infinite top-mass limit, dividing them by the LO contribution in the infinite top-mass limit, and multiplying the result by the corresponding LO contribution with full quark-mass dependence in the loops.
 This is the strategy we employ in this paper.
-Such rescaling does not however properly account for non-factorisable corrections where the Higgs and the gluon are attached to a quark-box, such as the example in figure~\ref{fig:box-non-fact}.
-However, these contributions are finite, and could be computed by performing expansions in $\Gamma_{h_i}/M_{h_i}$.
+We note that such rescaling cannot account for non-factorisable corrections of the type displayed in figure~\ref{fig:box-non-fact}, due to the absence of a closed top quark loop.
+To summarise, after the rescaling procedure and the cancellation of infrared divergences, the infrared-finite part of the non-factorisable corrections arising from virtual diagrams will be approximated, whereas all real corrections and integrated subtraction counterterms will always be exact.

+We observe that the so-computed virtual non-factorisable corrections are small, and correspond to $1\%$ of the total cross-section for all benchmark points.
+In order to have an estimate of the non-factorisable corrections that are not included in our approximation, we consider diagrams such as the one in figure~\ref{fig:box-heftable} that give rise to an effective three-gluon-Higgs vertex in the HEFT limit.
+We can then compute such contributions in the HEFT limit, and rescale them by the same factor as we did for the other non-factorisable corrections.
+The effect of these diagrams to the total cross section is less that $1\%$ for all benchmark points.
+Due to this, and the fact that these diagrams do not factorise from the Born amplitude in any limit, we decided not to include them in our nominal predictions.

 Several of the ingredients discussed above are not readily available in public Monte Carlo tools.
 Therefore, we have compiled a new Monte Carlo framework, using \textsc{Kaleu}~\cite{vanHameren:2010gg} for phase space generation, and where the dipole subtraction \cite{Catani:1996vz, Catani:2002hc} has been derived from the corresponding implementation in \textsc{Helac-Dipoles}~\cite{Czakon:2009ss}.
 All tree and loop matrix elements have been obtained with a modified version of \textsc{OpenLoops}~2~\cite{Buccioni:2019sur}, where a dedicated interface to extract colour-correlated helicity amplitudes has been implemented.
 The two-loop virtual amplitudes have been incorporated via tree-level form-factors inserted into \textsc{OpenLoops} amplitudes, employing \textsc{CHAPLIN}~\cite{Buehler:2011ev} for the required harmonic polylogarithms~\cite{Remiddi:1999ew}.
 We have validated a resulting calculation of NLO QCD $pp \to t\bar t$ production against \textsc{MCFM}~\cite{Campbell:1999ah, Campbell:2011bn, Campbell:2015qma, Campbell:2019dru}, and that of Higgs production at NLO with \textsc{SusHi}~\cite{Harlander:2012pb, Harlander:2016hcx}, finding perfect agreement in both cases.
 In the following, we refer to this computational setup as \textsc{Helac+OpenLoops}.
 Further details of this setup are given in section~\ref{sec:calcdetails}.